 Make a list

-As a parent and an entrepreneur, we are juggling a lot of different things.
+As a parent and a leader, we are juggling a lot of different things.
 Appointments and activities for the kids.
-Writing blog posts, scheduling social media posts and other things you need to do to run your business.
-Sometimes it can be stressful just thinking about it.
+Work to review, documents to write, and meetings to attend.
+The number of things we’re responsible can feel overwhelmed.
 One thing that works for me is the process of writing everything I need down on a large piece of paper.
-I’ve tried brain dumping on printer paper, IKEA drawing paper and wall decal etc. It can be quite freeing to unload things from your head unto something you can see clearly.
+I’ve tried brain dumping on printer paper, IKEA drawing paper or a whiteboard etc. It can be quite freeing to unload things from your head unto something you can see clearly.

 Do the one important thing today